jakelever/biotext/README.md

 	</a>
 </p>

-Sometimes you need a easily-updated local copy of PubMed and PubMed Central, and this project can help with that.
+Sometimes you need a easily-updated local copy of PubMed and PubMed Central, and sometimes (but not always) you want annotations of entities from [PubTator](https://www.ncbi.nlm.nih.gov/research/pubtator/) on those articles.
+This project can help with that.
 It manages the download the PubMed and PubMed Central and converting it into the nice BioC XML format while keeping important metadata.
+As a separate step, it can load up PubTator Central annotations and align them to the documents.
 It also handles the update process without redoing all the previous downloading and computation.

 ## Advantages
 - Deals with format conversion
 - Chunks PubMed Central (which is normally ~2,000,000 files) into larger files that are easier to parallelise
 - Uses Snakemake, so can be deployed on a cluster
+- Can add [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) annotations (of chemicals, genes, diseases, etc) to the text

 ## Details